Hi, I'm Jeff Knutson, Assistant Coach in these parts.

 -- James Blount, Pompano Beach, Florida

-"The Path was very comprehensive and it was taught in a fun manner that held the attention.
+"The First Step was very comprehensive and it was taught in a fun manner that held the attention.
 I feel very fortunate that I found your website.
 Being a foodie, a nurse and perpetual former dieter, I thought that I knew everything about food and how to cook it.
 Boy was I wrong!"

 -- Lisa Scott, Rochester, New York